0xsksingh/pay-merchants-crosschain/README.md

 Cross Pay is an innovative cross-chain payment solution designed to bridge the gap between merchants and customers by providing a seamless, preference-based payment experience.
 By integrating with multiple blockchain plugins and utilizing the power of the SwapKit API and SDK, ThorSwap, ChainFlip, and MayoChain, Cross Pay ensures a secure, efficient, and versatile payment method for all parties involved.

-Created for the DoraHacks CrossChain Summer 2024 hackathon by @kamalbuilds, Cross Pay leverages advanced blockchain technology to deliver a comprehensive payment solution that caters to the needs of both merchants and users.
+Cross Pay leverages advanced blockchain technology to deliver a comprehensive payment solution that caters to the needs of both merchants and users.

 ## Demo URL